Nearshoring: Discover the Top Advantages

 - You don’t want to waste time on hiring;

 One component of nearshoring is the ability to travel shorter distances to visit business partners.

 Of course, with COVID-19, governments have put many travelling restrictions into place.
 This means entrepreneurs have not been able to have face-to-face meetings with their partners.
 Especially at the start of any partnership, in-person interaction is always preferable.

 Nevertheless, many companies have been able to quickly adapt to the changes through online meetings, seminars and other online communications channels.

 COVID-19 has also had a huge impact on previously long-held beliefs and mentalities.

 For example, it has long been considered that physical proximity was necessary to conduct effective operations.
 However, COVID-19 has demonstrated that regardless of employee locations, it is possible to adapt and maintain efficient operations.

 How CONNECTS can help members looking into nearshoring

-Already a member of a participating chamber?
-Join our Business Matchmaking Platform for free.
+Are you a member of a participating Chamber?
+Join our Business Development Platform for free.